EmersonYang3/VonBuddies/README.md

 ## JFG (Just For Gags)

-## Saw this meme like a week ago and thought it actually looked like it could make a really good FNAF styled loading screen!
+## Saw this meme like a week ago and thought it actually looked like it could make a really good FNAF styled loading screen and transition it into a anti privacy screen!

 ## Audios: